- Information for:

 - Current Students

 Applying for the Master of Science in Supply Chain Management is just a click away!
 See if you qualify.

-You must have an undergraduate degree from an accredited institution.
+You must have a four-year undergraduate degree from an accredited institution.
 Preferred degree types include

 Already enrolled in a graduate program at Auburn University?
 Have a GPA of at least 3.0?
 Then, you are eligible to apply to the MS in Supply Chain Management program.